 Social Factor’s responsibilities with respect to Personal Information.
 The extent to which Personal Information is contained within the identifier of a specific commenter, or within their comment, will of course vary, but because we might collect, reference, and/or use such Personal Information in doing our job for a client, we may become responsible for certain Personal Information about you while engaged in the above processing.
 As a “Processor” and “Service Provider” for our clients (who are the “Controllers” of such Personal Information), we are subject to various laws that now and in the future may apply in the United States, and the General Data Protection Regulation which applies across the European Union (including in the United Kingdom).
-At the same time, Social Factor is an employer, and may also interact with Personal Information while running its own business, which is not collected solely because of its role as a Processor and Service Provider to clients.
+At the same time, Social Factor is an employer, and may also interact with Personal Information while running its own business, such as in the contact information for representatives of potential Social Factor clients, which in either case is not collected solely because of its role as a Processor and Service Provider to clients.
 In those cases, we are the “Controller” of certain Personal Information for the purposes of those same laws.

 |Special category Personal Information||Personal information revealing racial or ethnic origin, political opinions, religious beliefs, philosophical beliefs, or trade union membership; Genetic and biometric data; Data concerning health, sex life or sexual orientation.|

 2. Personal Information We Collect About You.
 We may collect and use the following Personal Information that identifies, relates to, describes, is reasonably capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular consumer or household: